-Comprehensive in scope, these in-depth seminars occur during the Summer Festival and involve highly regarded lecturers from the Northwest and guest artists, representing unique aspects of the classical music world.
-These seminars are always rich in detail, reflecting the social and historical context of each composer and the specific repertoire of the concert evening.
-Each is augmented by a coveted visit to a concert rehearsal.
-Purchase a seminar ticket the same way you purchase a concert ticket.
+Comprehensive in scope, the Know the Score lectures during the Summer Festival are given by highly-regarded lecturers from the Northwest and Festival artists, all representing unique aspects of the classical music world.
+These lectures are rich in detail, reflecting the social and historical context of the composers and the repertoire of the concerts.
+The lectures take place at St. Francis Catholic Church, next door to Orcas Center, and each lecture is augmented by a visit to a concert rehearsal.
+One Know the Score lecture also takes place on Lopez Island each Festival season, at the historic Port Stanley Schoolhouse, on the morning of the Chamber Music on Lopez Concert.
+Purchase Orcas lecture tickets through the Box Office at Orcas Center, and at various Lopez outlets for the Lopez lecture.
 A limited number of seats may be sold at the door, depending on available space.